Qn1t/CyberCodeOnline/contribution/mobile/en/tutorial/profile.md

 Current Enemy Gang's affection that'll increase their damage against you.
 The max multiplier is 10%.

 ### Mark
-Current Mark thats assigned to your charatcer.
+Current Mark thats assigned to your character.
 This Mark will affect your damage against specific Enemy Gang.
 The max multiplier is 10%.